open-mmlab/mmdetection/docs/en/advanced_guides/detection_transformer.md

 The left sub-figure illustrates the 2D position encoding process: The positional embeddings for queries or keys have same embedding dimension with the queries or keys.
 In the 2D position encoding of DETRs, the dimension of `C` is divided into two partitions of `C/2` uniformly.
 The former one is embedded for row position and the latter one is embedded for the column position.

-The right sub-figure is excerpted from DAB-DETR paper ***( may require to re-paint )***, which illustrates the positional embeddings of DETRs.
+The right sub-figure is excerpted from DAB-DETR paper, which illustrates the positional embeddings of DETRs.
 The queries `Q` and keys `K` are all composed of two partitions: Content queries / keys which attend to object feature content, and positional queries / keys which attend to positional information.
 The values `V` have not positional partitions.
 For encoder: Content queries, content keys, and values are all from image features.
 Positional queries and positional keys are from the 2D position embeddings of image features.
 For decoder: Content keys, values, and positional keys remain.
 Content queries are from the outputs of last decoder layer or the initial decoder queries.
 Positional queries are positional embeddings of the decoder queries.

 #### Object detection paradigm of set prediction